 Editing or Deleting Learning Objects in the CLOR

 After you create your learning object, it will appear in the list of learning objects on the main CLOR page.
-Each learning object will have it’s own row in the list, where you can click on the icons in the row to manage, edit, or delete the learning object.
+Each learning object will have its own row in the list, where you can click on the icons in the row to manage, edit, or delete the learning object.

 You’ll always see the name of the learning object and the icon to the left of the name representing the type of file.
 Likewise, you will see the red X at the end of a row that allows you to delete a learning object (you will be asked to confirm this action before actually deleting the object), the cross icon that allows you to drag an object and assign it to a category, and the edit icon to edit the object.
 Please note that editing the object using the corresponding icon (the pen and the paper icon) will allow you to edit the information that you input when you first uploaded the file.
 For video learning objects, a green check mark indicates that the video has been converted correctly and is ready for publishing.
 If the check mark is red, it indicates that the video did not upload correctly and may need to be uploaded again.

 Managing the Usage Column